Skip to content

 Introduction

 ExpressiveSharp is a Roslyn source generator that enables modern C# syntax in LINQ expression trees.
-It generates Expression<TDelegate> factory code at compile time, so you can use null-conditional operators, switch expressions, pattern matching, and more in queries that target EF Core or any LINQ provider.
+It generates Expression<TDelegate> factory code at compile time, so you can use null-conditional operators, switch expressions, pattern matching, and more in queries against any LINQ provider.

 The Two Problems

-When using C# with LINQ providers like EF Core, you hit two walls:
+When using C# with LINQ providers, you hit two walls:

 1. Expression tree syntax restrictions